 Commonly used methylated spirits is a general-purpose alcohol which is not fit for drinking.
-This is because approximately 10% methanol has been added to it, along with additives such as isopropyl alcohol, acetone, methyl ethyl ketone, and methyl isobutyl ketone.
+This is because approximately 10% methanol has been added to it, along with additives such as pyridine, isopropyl alcohol, acetone, methyl ethyl ketone, and methyl isobutyl ketone.
 The methanol is where the name ‘methylated spirits’ comes from.

+What makes denatured alcohol poisonous is the addition of methanol and other substances.
+Denatured alcohol can cause blindness, brain damage, or even death if consumed.
 Blue or pink dye is sometimes added to methylated spirits to make it easily identifiable.

 In this post:

 Methylated spirits have a wide range of uses, but is most commonly known for its use as a solvent and as a fuel for burners and camping stoves.

 Other uses of methylated spirits include:

 - Hard-surface cleaning agent – methylated spirits have strong anti-bacterial properties, making it ideal for cleaning wood, glass and plastic, as well as dissolving grease and stains such as ballpoint pen and lipstick

 - A natural preservative for cosmetics – reducing spoil and the risk of infection